CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/ContentTweaker.md

 # ContentTweaker

-ContentTweaker allows for the Creation of Blocks, Items, Fluids, and other Content through ZenScript!ContentTweaker allows for the Creation of Blocks, Items, Fluids, and other Content through ZenScript!
+ContentTweaker allows for the Creation of Blocks, Items, Fluids, and other Content through ZenScript!

 <details>
 	<summary>Example Script</summary>